Admissions

 Performance Studies

 Successful BA candidates are curious students with strong writing and critical thinking skills, who are interested in performance as an object of study.
 This includes students who enjoy thinking and writing about performance.
-We are not a performing arts department—we don't train students to do performance—but we welcome students who are excited about analyzing and understanding it in a disciplinary context that includes anthropology, ethnic and gender studies, religious studies, philosophy, etc.
+We are not a performing arts department—we don't train students to do performance—but we welcome students who are excited about analyzing and understanding it in a disciplinary context that includes anthropology, ethnic and gender studies, religious studies, philosophy, and other academic fields.

 NYU Game Design